SzymonFilipowicz/reactNativeTutorial/README.md

 From now on, you don't have to refresh your app to see changes.
 <br>
 React variables :
-Inside layouts or anywhere inside .js files you can use {variable}.
+Inside layout sections you can use {variable}.
 To prepare layout for dynamic changes, you need to set up at least one state in class constructor.
-Whenever components value changed, you need to ping layout about state changing for keeping layout actual.
+Whenever {variable} value change, you need to ping layout about state changing for keeping it actual.
 <pre><code>
+constructor(props) {
+	super(props);
+	this.state = {anyState: 'some text'};	//setting at least one state is important }
+</code></pre>
+and then somewhere in same class:
+<pre><code>
 this.setState({anyState: 'anyValue'})
 </code></pre>
-You should create function inside layout class, after constructor, to controll componets states.
+You should create function inside layout class, after constructor, to control layout states.
+It is good to use states itself to change variables with instant refresh.
+States can be used in many ways to resolve dynamic changes inside layout and are important part of reactNative (state driven).

 <br><br>Use global variables like "this.variableOfAnyType" that will be public across all app without any additional makes around.
 <pre><code>